TP-online/TPBot/README.md

 # Traffic-Pirate-Bot
-automated bot for generating traffic in more of a 'black hat' way THANK YOU FOR PURCHASING THIS TOOL.
+automated bot for generating traffic in more of a 'black hat' way.

+COME FU** WITH US AND YOU'LL BE STACKIN' SIMPS TO THE CEILING!

+THANK YOU FOR PURCHASING THIS TOOL.
 IF YOU HAVE ANY QUESTIONS YOU CAN REACH ME ON TELEGRAM @TP-Dev

+Written in React.js and C# programming language.

 Double click on the 'TraﬃcBotStartup1" ﬁle to set up dependancies and
 	start the bot.